cisco-open/jalapeno/README.md

 Voltron's initial POC example Apps are "Latency" and "Bandwidth": a user or application may call Voltron's API-GW requesting lowest-latency-path to destination X,  or least-utilized (most BW available) to destination Y.  The API-GW passes the request to the Latency or Bandwidth service which in turn mine the database and respond with the appropriate SR label stack or SRH.

+** Note on BGP-LS
-** The key to developing and supporting all these types of virtual topology use cases is the programmatic acquisition of topology data.
-Traditional SDN-TE platforms focus on Internal-TE and therefore leverage BGP-LS data.
-With Voltron we wish to eventually support all the above categories of use case, and therefore we use BMP data (OpenBMP, snas.io), which provides a superset of topology data:
+The key to developing and supporting virtual topology use cases is the programmatic acquisition of topology data.
+Traditional service provider SDN-TE platforms focus on Internal-TE and therefore leverage BGP-LS.
+With Voltron we wish to eventually support all the above categories of use case, and therefore we use BGP Monitoring Protocol (BMP) and leverage the OpenBMP.snas.io collector.
+BMP provides a superset of topology data, including:

-** BGP-LS
+* BGP-LS topology data - which hopefully includes service-chain data in the near future: https://www.ietf.org/id/draft-dawra-idr-bgp-ls-sr-service-segments-03.txt
-** iBGP and eBGP IPv4, IPv6, and labeled unicast
+* iBGP and eBGP IPv4, IPv6, and labeled unicast topology data
-** BGP VPNv6, VPNv6, and EVPN
+* BGP VPNv6, VPNv6, and EVPN topology data